schollz/find-lf/README.md

 ## 3. Classify locations using Pi cluster

 After the cluster is up in running, you need to do learning.
 Take a smart phone and identify its mac address, something like `AA:BB:CC:DD:EE:FF`.
 Take your phone to a location.
-Then activate the find-lf server to do learning either by switching on [the find-lf website](https://lf.internalpositioning.com) or running `python3 cluster.py -u AA:BB:CC:DD:EE:FF -l location`.
+Then activate the find-lf server to do learning either by switching on [the find-lf website](https://lf.internalpositioning.com) or running `python3 cluster.py -u AA:BB:CC:DD:EE:FF -l location learn`.

 *This is important!* Before moving to a new location, make sure to turn off learning by switching to tracking.
 Activate this on the find-lf server using the [the find-lf website](https://lf.internalpositioning.com) or use `python3 cluster.py track`.